California State Polytechnic University

 Section 15: Enforcement

-- Vehicles found to be parked in violation of any campus parking regulation(s) or parked in violation of any section or sections of the California Vehicle Code will be issued a Notice of Parking Violation (citation) by a representative of the University Police Department.
+- Vehicles found to be parked in violation of any campus parking regulation(s) or parked in violation of any section or sections of the CVC will be issued a Notice of Parking Violation (citation) by a representative of Transportation and Parking Services.

 - 15.2 Campus Posting of Tow Away Notices